amazon-braket/autoqasm/doc/decorators.md

 device.run(ghz_state)
 ```

 When you run your quantum program, the Amazon Braket SDK automatically serializes the program to OpenQASM before sending it to the local simulator or the Amazon Braket service.
-In AutoQASM, you can optionally view the OpenQASM script of your quantum program before submitting to a device by calling `display()` on the `Program` object.
+In AutoQASM, you can optionally view the OpenQASM script of your quantum program before submitting to a device by calling `build()` on the MainProgram object, and calling `display()` on the resulting `Program` object.

 ```
-ghz_state.display()
+ghz_state.build().display()
 ```

 ## `@aq.subroutine`